 Fill out the application forms from Graduate Admissions or print the forms from the website and mail them or deliver them in person to the Graduate Admissions Office.
 Include the $60 nonrefundable application fee with your application.

 Have one official transcript sent to Graduate Admissions from each college or university attended.
 One transcript must show a bachelor's degree granted from a regionally accredited institution, and one transcript must show a master’s degree granted from a regionally accredited institution.

 Note: All official documents submitted for admission consideration become property of the institution and cannot be returned or copied for distribution.

-Three recommendation letters are of professional recommendation are required.
+Three recommendation letters that are of professional nature are required.

 Admission Requirement Deadlines